ucsb-cs148/f21/_lectures/lect08.md

 * Click on the  menu (with 3 dots) on the far right hand side of the tag, and select 'Create Release'
 * Fill out the form, and `Publish Release`

-## New Deliverable: Participate in the MVP review and review other groups' MVPs
+## Deployment today.
+Video deadline tomorrow.
+On Wednesday: Participate in the MVP review and review other groups' MVPs

+By today's deadline, you should have reviewed and accepted your final pull request for your MVP.
+Also, the Deployment Instructions linked from your README.md are filled in and workable.

 In class **on Wed, 10/27/21, 14:00**, we will watch the videos all the groups have created, and provide feedback in a simple Google Form.
 You will get points towards lab04 for submitting these forms.

 # Work in Breakout Groups
 * Work towards MVP
 * GitHub Release by the end of today!
 Up-to-date github repo with complete README.md file that provides complete instructions for deploying your product.
+* Please fill in a link to your deployment (or to your README deployment instructions if you don't maintain a live deployment) in [the team links spreadsheet](https://docs.google.com/spreadsheets/d/1dXhvtRPpwhPkopjN_JF59bV_RtqDguA2QaIEntIMFLk/edit)
 * MVP Video by end of tomorrow, Tuesday, 10/26/2021 (23:59:59): link to it in `<github>`/team/MVP_DEMO.md and enter it in [the tem links spreadsheet](https://docs.google.com/spreadsheets/d/1dXhvtRPpwhPkopjN_JF59bV_RtqDguA2QaIEntIMFLk/edit)!